Home – English

 Ground level Ozone is harmful, contrarily to the best know Ozone layer found at high altitudes in the atmosphere that protects the earth surface from harmful UV radiations.

 Ozone is a highly reactive and oxidizing gas that at ground level creates problems to all living organisms.
 Like NO2, it travels far from its sources, carried by the wind, and “burns” common crops of wheat, rice, etc. and natural vegetation.
 Even a short exposure to high ozone levels is sufficient to cause inflammation in the respiratory tract.
 Ozone can lead to asthma, with children and elderly being most at risk.
 Especially at risk are persons who spend much time outdoors and levels of 60-120 ppb are already enough to affect the lung function of children.

-The WHO sets the recommended limits for Ozone concentration to 50 ppb or 100 μg/m3 for an 8-hour average exposure and a peak period concentration of 30 ppb or 60 μg/m3.
+The new WHO recommendations set the limits for Ozone concentration to 50 ppb or 100 μg/m3 for an 8-hour average exposure and a peak period concentration of 30 ppb or 60 μg/m3.